The Cherry-Picking Problem

 The Teachers Who See It

-The sharper contemplative teachers acknowledge this tension directly, though it rarely makes it into the marketing materials.
+The sharper teachers acknowledge this tension directly, though it rarely makes it into the marketing materials.

 One prominent teacher frames it plainly: the practice asks you to disappear.
 Your life asks you to persist.
 These are not compatible projects dressed in compatible language.
-The person sitting on the cushion in the morning, working to see through the illusion of the self, is the same person who walks into the office two hours later and identifies completely with their goals, their reputation, their trajectory.
-The morning practice and the afternoon ambition are running different operating systems, and as far as I can tell, the teacher's point is that most practitioners never reconcile them.
-They just alternate.
+The person sitting on the cushion working to see through the illusion of the self is the same person who walks into the office two hours later and identifies completely with their goals, their reputation, their trajectory.
+Most practitioners never reconcile them.
+They alternate.

 Another teacher goes further and deconstructs even the compassion escape hatch — the move where you say "I'm not practicing for myself, I'm practicing for the benefit of all beings."
-This sounds like it resolves the tension.
-If your motivation is selfless, perhaps the self that carries it is somehow exempt from the analysis.
-But this teacher's argument, which I think is correct, is that even the most noble-sounding motivation is still a dualistic move.
-It's still an intention formed by a self, projected toward a future that self imagines, on behalf of beings that self conceptualizes as separate.
-If you're serious about non-duality, you can't exempt your noblest aspirations from the same analysis you apply to your pettiest ones.
+Even the most noble-sounding motivation is still a dualistic move.
+Still an intention formed by a self, projected toward a future that self imagines, on behalf of beings that self conceptualizes as separate.
 Compassionate motivation and selfish motivation are both motivation, which means they're both movements of a self toward a goal.
 The only difference is which direction the self is pointing.

 Why the Community Doesn't Say This

-I think the contemplative community can't say "you can't cherry-pick" clearly because doing so would collapse the value proposition that brings most people to the practice in the first place.
+The contemplative community can't say "you can't cherry-pick" clearly because doing so would collapse the value proposition that brings most people to the practice.
 The pitch, whether explicit or implied, is: meditation will make your life better.
 Less stress.
 More focus.
 Greater emotional resilience.
-The ability to respond rather than react.
-And this pitch is true, as far as it goes.
-Meditation does do these things.
-But the pitch works precisely because it implies selective improvement: you'll suffer less while losing nothing of value.
+This pitch is true, as far as it goes.
+But it works precisely because it implies selective improvement: you'll suffer less while losing nothing of value.

 The deeper teaching implies something different.
 It implies that the self doing the suffering and the self doing the striving are the same self, and that seeing through one means seeing through the other.
 This is not a message that scales.
-It's not a message that sells subscriptions or fills retreat centers.
+It's not a message that sells subscriptions.
 It's a message that, taken seriously, undermines the reason most people showed up.

 What Cherry-Picking Actually Looks Like

-The meditator who sits with difficult emotions for forty minutes each morning, practicing equanimity and non-attachment, and then works eighty-hour weeks chasing a promotion they believe will make them feel successful.
+The meditator who sits with difficult emotions for forty minutes each morning and then works eighty-hour weeks chasing a promotion.
 The practitioner who has "seen through the self" on multiple retreats but still checks their follower count when they post something about having seen through the self.
 The teacher who gives talks about the emptiness of personal achievement and then feels genuine disappointment when fewer people show up than expected.

 These aren't hypocrisies.
-I want to be careful about that.
 Calling them hypocrisies is too easy, and it misses what's actually interesting about them.
 They're what happens when a genuine insight meets the requirements of an actual human life.
-The insight is real.
-The life is also real.
-And the two don't fit together as neatly as the teaching implies they should.
 Cherry-picking is what everyone actually does, because the alternative — genuine non-selective application of the insight — is functionally unlivable.

 I notice this in my own practice constantly.
 I can sit in the morning and clearly see that the sense of being a separate self is constructed, that thoughts arise without an author, that the whole drama of "me" is an appearance rather than a fact.
 And then I get an email that threatens a project I care about, and within seconds the self is back at full power, strategizing, protecting, planning its next move.
-I don't experience this as a failure of my meditation — it feels more like the natural gravitational pull of being a person with things at stake.
-The practice loosens the grip temporarily, but the world tightens it back up.
-And I let it, because the alternative would be not caring about things that actually matter to me.
+I don't experience this as a failure of my meditation.
+It feels more like the natural gravitational pull of being a person with things at stake.

 Think about what non-cherry-picked insight would actually look like.
 You'd see through the self that worries about status, and you'd also see through the self that cares about the quality of your work.
 You'd dissolve the identification with your insecurities, and you'd also dissolve the identification with your ambitions.
-You'd stop taking your failures personally, and you'd also stop taking your successes personally.
 Every goal, every project, every relationship would be experienced as something happening rather than something you're doing.
 The meditator who truly didn't cherry-pick wouldn't just feel less anxious at work — they'd feel less invested in being there at all.

 The Honest Position

 If the non-dual insight is real — and I think it is, at least as a description of something that can be directly observed in meditation — then it applies to everything.
-It applies to the goals you love.
-It applies to the ambitions you're proud of.
-It applies to the meaningful work you do, the relationships you care about, the identity you've built around being someone who practices and understands these things.
-The self that you're trying to see through doesn't stop at the border of your neuroses.
+The goals you love.
+The ambitions you're proud of.
+The meaningful work you do, the relationships you care about, the identity you've built around being someone who practices and understands these things.
+The self you're trying to see through doesn't stop at the border of your neuroses.
 It extends through your entire sense of being someone, doing something, heading somewhere.

-And the confusion matters because it lets the community avoid the genuinely difficult question at the center of the project: whether the full teaching can be lived, or whether it's describing a logical endpoint that functions more like a mathematical limit — something you can approach but never reach, by definition, because reaching it would eliminate the one who approaches.
-If it's a limit, that's fine, but it changes what the practice is.
-It means meditation isn't a path to a destination.
-It's a practice of perpetual approximation toward something that recedes as you get closer, not because you're doing it wrong, but because the approach itself is the thing.
+The confusion matters because it lets the community avoid the genuinely difficult question at the center of the project: whether the full teaching can be lived, or whether it's describing a logical endpoint that functions more like a mathematical limit — something you can approach but never reach, by definition, because reaching it would eliminate the one who approaches.